 This grill has four swivel casters supporting the stand, which you can lock into place or release if you need to move it.
 There are leg levelers on each of the wheels to further stabilize it if you are on an uneven surface.
 You can purchase a number of Broil King accessories, including a skewer rack, a cutting board, pizza baking tools and a rotisserie kit.
 The oven portion of this grill is placed high so that the optional rotisserie fits nicely above the main grilling area, so you can roast while you grill.

-The Broil King Baron 440 is one of our top-rated gas grills.
-In our testing, it was slower to heat than some of the other grills in our lineup, but it grilled evenly and thoroughly with cast-iron grates that locked in the heat.
+In our testing, the Broil King Baron 440 was slower to heat than some of the other grills in our lineup, but it grilled evenly and thoroughly with cast-iron grates that locked in the heat.
 The cooking space is smaller than those of most other grills, but the oven is designed for height so that you can easily roast meat on a rotisserie as you grill meat down below.
 This affordable, well-constructed grill provided one of our best overall grilling experiences.